 Full & Partial Dentures

-Dentures are artificial teeth that allow patients with missing teeth to maintain their facial structure, and to speak and chew properly.
-They are a cost-effective option that can be used to replace one missing tooth or several in a row (partial dentures), or an entire jaw of missing teeth (full dentures).
+Dentures are artificial teeth that may allow patients with missing teeth to maintain their facial structure, and to speak and chew properly.
+They are a treatment option that can be used to replace one missing tooth or several in a row (partial dentures), or an entire jaw of missing teeth (full dentures).

 TMJ Disorder Treatment